How to Manifest Something (Manifest Love, Money, or Anything)

 Staying Motivated While Manifesting Something

 Now that we have a pretty good idea of how to manifest something we need to know how to stick to it.
-Motivation—or the process that initiates, guides, and maintains goal-oriented behaviors—is needed if we are to turn our goals and dreams into reality.
+Motivation—or the process that initiates, guides, and maintains goal-oriented behaviors—is needed if we are to dream bigger and turn our goals and dreams into reality.
 There has been a lot of research on what motivates people to do the things they do and what leads to persistence and effort.
 If the things we want to manifest are big things, which they usually are, then we benefit from looking to the motivation research and learning how to stick to our goals long enough to achieve them.

 Some people suggest that motivation can be determined with a formula where 'intention to try' is determined from a cost-benefit analysis.
 When the benefits outweigh the costs (e.g., effort, difficulty, challenges) the potential outcome is worth the effort and therefore we are motivated to do it.
 As soon as this scale tips, the outcome is no longer worth the effort, and motivation goes down (Brehm & Self, 1989).
 So it behooves us to create our own cost-benefit analysis and make sure that our goals are not too costly or difficult to achieve.
 If they are, we can modify our goals, break them into smaller pieces, or give ourselves more time for each smaller goal.